The legal framework

 - The week before the Sanctioning hearing on 19 May, the FCA informed Amigo it would appear in court to oppose the Scheme

-- Amigo has now put forward a Second Scheme.
+Amigo then did not go into administration but put forward a Second Scheme.
 See Amigo proposes a new Scheme – but is it fairer? for a summary of it.
+It was approved in May 2023.

 See Amigo’s Schemes for all articles looking at these Scheme.